 Salt and black pepper are both optional.
 Adding them depends on how salty your capers and olives are.
 Have a taste before adding any salt or pepper.

-We don't add anchovies fillets as they are optional.
-We prefer to keep this dish vegan as it's already delicious without anchovies.
+We don’t add anchovies fillets as they are optional.

-As a first step, rinse and dry your capers.
+Rinse and dry your capers.
 Next, if your olives are not pitted, remove the flesh from the pit.

 Add the pitted black olives, capers, garlic, flat-leaf parsley, and lemon juice to a food processor.